AEG Home Appliances

 AirDry technology automatically opens the dishwasher door by a small amount at the end of the final rinse cycle, allowing hot steam to escape and fresh air to circulate through the load.
 The natural air drying that follows uses no additional electricity, reducing the energy consumed by the drying phase to zero compared with heated drying systems.
 AirDry produces good drying results on glass and ceramic items in particular.

-Buying and servicing AEG appliances in the UK
+Where can you buy and service AEG appliances in the UK?

 AEG appliances are available through a network of premium kitchen and electrical retailers in the UK, as well as directly through aeg.co.uk.
-AEG offers expert installation and free delivery on its direct website, alongside a 30-day returns policy on selected products.
 A store locator on the AEG UK website allows consumers to find the nearest authorised retailer where the range can be viewed in person.

 For repairs, AEG operates through Electrolux’s service infrastructure, with in-warranty and out-of-warranty repair support available.
-Independent national repair networks listed in our national service providers guide also service AEG appliances.
-Genuine AEG spare parts are available through our appliance spare parts section.
+Independent national repair networks listed in our national service providers guide also service AEG appliances, with AEG/Electrolux components widely available across the UK market.
+Genuine AEG spare parts are available through our appliance spare parts section, and AEG error codes can be looked up in our appliance error codes guide.

 Year AEG was founded in Berlin by Emil Rathenau